petrenkonikita112263/AppHandleInformationAboutMusicAlbum/README.md

 Finally, if user wants to download (save) his|her favorite album, he or she shall use this request in any *web-browser*: http://localhost:9910/download/album/Robbie%20Williams/The%20Heavy%20Entertainment%20Show

+# Important
+The user should have installed *Lombok* plugin for app's work.